xuechendi/xuechendi.github.io/_posts/2019-07-12-Apache-Arrow-Gandiva-on-LLVM/2019-07-12-Apache-Arrow-Gandiva-on-LLVM.md

 abstract_img: ""
 ---

-It spent some time to install gandiva, paste here for future reference.
+It took me some time to install gandiva, paste here for future reference.

 llvm-7.0:
 Arrow Gandiva depends on LLVM, and I noticed current version strictly depends on llvm7.0 if you installed any other version rather than 7.0, it will fail.